6 Reasons Why a Detective’s Job Isn’t As Glamorous as You Might Believe

 Cars Without Guts

-6. Detectives drive really cool cars, like my old dark blue Chevrolet Caprice, the one that would only reach 80 mph when I held the accelerator to the floor on a three-mile downhill grade.
-It’s not cool to be in pursuit of a wanted suspect, a guy running from you, and have every patrol car in the area pass you as if you were sitting still.
+6. Detectives drive really cool cars, like my old dark blue Chevrolet Caprice, the one that would reach its top speed—80 mph—when I held the accelerator to the floor on a three-mile downhill grade.
+It’s not cool to be in pursuit of a wanted suspect, a guy running from you, and have every patrol car in the area, and a news reporters and cameraperson driving an old VW, pass you as if you were sitting still.

 Investigators often get hand-me-down cars, like old patrol cars minus the markings—the cars that are no longer good enough for the streets.
 Knobs, buttons, and dials are often missing.
 Radios don’t work.
 The carpets and seats are stained with urine and puke, so much so that the cloth now feels like dirty canvas.
 Glamorous, wouldn’t you say?